labus-weg/financial-market-analysis/README.md

 ## 🚀 Financial Market Anomaly Detection

-This project is an intermediate market anomaly detection tool built to help investors, traders, and data scientists identify unusual behavior in financial markets.
+This project is a simple market anomaly detection tool built to help investors, traders, and data scientists identify unusual behavior in financial markets.
 The tool uses basic/classical machine learning algorithms to analyze market data for any given dataset by detecting outliers, providing visualisation and AI support to gain insights.

 ---